wlonk/arcadia/rules/gossip.rst

 An example
 ----------

-A scene with Miss Bellamy, Ben Cull, and the supporting character Jane Cull has just come to a close.
+A scene with the main characters Miss Bellamy and Ben Cull, and the supporting character Jane Cull has just come to a close.
 Miss Bellamy was talking furtively with Jane near the kitchens at Longford, when Ben came up to confront his sister Jane.
 Miss Bellamy leapt to her maidservant's defense, and Ben told her he knew just as well what she was up to, speaking with fairies an' all.
 She reminded him of his place, and told him he had better keep quiet, and leave his sister alone, as who would believe a groom over the Squire's granddaughter?

 The two players involved in the scene each go over their reputations, asking the table whether they lived up to them.
 First, Miss Bellamy: